mahmoud-abuaysheh/10PH-DVFL/README.md

-# 10PH-DVFL: A Decoupled Vertical Federated Learning Architecture for Privacy-Preserving Multimodal Precision Health (10P-Health)
+# 10PH-DVFL: A Communication-Efficient Decoupled Vertical Federated Learning Architecture for Multimodal Precision Health (10P-Health)

 This repository contains the code for the paper: